cockroachdb/docs/v22.2/create-external-connection.md

 ## Examples

-The examples in this section demonstrate a couple of the storage and operation options that external connections support.
+The examples in this section demonstrate some of the storage and operation options that external connections support.

 ## Create an external connection for cloud storage